Associate Provost | Institutional Planning, Effectiveness and Accreditation

 The Alliance for Innovation and Transformation (AFIT), previously the Continuous Quality Improvement Network (CQIN), raises the bar for higher education.
 The mission of the AFIT is to provide its members inspired learning, development and networking opportunities focused on customer-driven value, innovation, transformation skills and techniques and long-term sustainability.
 AFIT is focused on being the foremost authority on innovation and organizational transformation in higher education.

-Each year, selected members of Edison State Community College, plan and implement a college-wide project based on innovative and transformative principles and practices as a way of continuously improving the institution.
+Edison State was a member of AFIT until 2019, sending teams annually to the Summer Institute to plan and implement a college-wide project based on innovative and transformative principles and practices as a way of continuously improving the institution.
 Teams and their projects can be viewed by clicking the button below.

 Teams & Projects